 No way!
 You see, I don’t look at it like that.
 I imagine people showing up for therapy with a backpack packed with all kinds of stuff - childhood experiences, lessons learned, voices from the past, guilt, love, sadness, passion, hopes for the future, and frustrations about the present.
 Carrying around the backpack makes you tired and overwhelmed, especially if there are items in there that are unnecessarily weighing you down.
 I see it as an absolute honor that clients trust me enough to “unpack” their issues and allow me to help them sort through it all.

-6. Did you grow up in New York?
+6. Did you grow up in Connecticut?

 7. What are you doing when you’re not at the office?